mrlem/cupa/README.md

 * *Could you please add feature XXX to Cupa?*

-    -- Probably not, but contributions are welcome :o)
+    -- May be, but don't forget: contributions are welcome :o)

 * *I use Microsoft Internet Explorer / Edge, and something doesn't work, could you fix it?*